Share via

 • A single logical disk/partition per physical disk must be created.

-• The specific database and log folder structure described in the steps below must be used.
+• You must use the specific database and log folder structure described in the following steps in this article.

 • For information about keyboard shortcuts that apply to the procedures in this article, see Keyboard shortcuts in the Exchange admin center.